csbhr/Deconvolution-Pytorch/README.md

-# Optimization-Based-Deconvolution
+# Deconvolutioin-Pytorch

-Optimization-Based-Deconvolution
+### Pytorch implementation of optimization-based Deconvolution

-- Refer to demo.py for details of usage.
+- Please refer to demo.py for the details of usage.